Guess who's the bad guy.

 - Natural greens - Nature Hero, Closer to Earth, The Big Guy, Sixth Ranger

-- Pink - The Token Girl, The Chick, or possibly The Medic; also used for The Hero especially in Magical Girl series due to pink being seen as a Distaff Counterpart of red or blue.
+- Pink - The Token Girl, The Chick, or possibly The Medic; also used for heroines especially in Magical Girl series due to pink being seen as a Distaff Counterpart of red or blue.

-- Browns and other earthy tones - Nature Hero, Closer to Earth, The Obi-Wan, Retired Badass; their use by villains is not unheard of but exceedingly rare and tends to denote savagery when used.
+- Browns and other earthy tones - Nature Hero, Closer to Earth, The Obi-Wan, Retired Badass; their use by villains is not unheard of but somewhat rare, and tends to denote a villain that relies on savagery and physical brutality over cunning.

 - Gold - The Ace